Bunions: What’s that Bump on My Toe?

 Many forms of treatment are things you can do yourself, such as choosing shoes wisely, icing to reduce pain and swelling, or using any pain relief methods your podiatrist recommends.
 He may show you how you can pad and/or tape your foot to align it more normally.
 If warranted, he may prescribe orthotics – special shoe inserts designed for your particular foot problems.
 These can help correct your gait, thus relieving the pressure on your toes that is aggravating the problem.

 If all home-care problems fail to resolve your issues, your foot specialist may recommend surgery to remove swollen tissue, straighten the toe and re-align the bones, and fuse the joint into the correct position.
+There are things you can do to make the procedure go more smoothly.
 Depending on the surgery, some patients can walk on the foot immediately, and others can take 6 – 8 weeks to completely heal.
 This can be a big issue if you can’t put your life on hold for that amount of time, so it’s best to do whatever you can to prevent these deformities in the first place.

 #1 Rule: Choose Good Shoes